Lordbooker/linux-g13-driver/README.md

 Go to the directory where you unzipped your download

-type `make all` to build the driver

-then type `make install` to write the UDEV-Rules
+type `make all` to build the driver then type `make install` to write the UDEV-Rule

+for cleaning up
+use `make clean`
+and `make uninstall`

+this will delete the build-files, the driver an the UDEV-Rule.

 ## Running Application

+( The Java Part (GUI) is still the Original from Jim Gupta.
+I am no Java Developer.)

 The Driver needs a Ruleset to work.
 There are (at this point) no standard bindings for the G-Keys.
 If you don't want to use des GUI App, just copy the Folder ".g13" to your 'home' Directory an you be able to use Tools